 We regularly review the compensation practices of our peers in response to the fast-moving nature of the biotechnology industry, including merger and acquisition activity, and changes in product pipeline and business stage.
 As a result of the Company having a combination of multiple drug candidates in diverse therapeutic areas, a mix of wholly-owned and partnered drug candidates, a technology platform with the potential to enable multiple drug candidates in future years, and a legacy proprietary manufacturing operation, it is very challenging to identify truly comparable companies.
-In determining an appropriate peer group, our committee worked with Radford to identify potential peers utilizing the following criteria for 2021:
+As a result of the 2022 Restructuring Plan, the Organization and Compensation Committee, with input from our independent compensation consultant, decided to retain the peer group selected in 2021 for 2022 and to focus on retention of key executives who were critical to the success of our 2022 Restructuring Plan.
+The Organization and Compensation Committee also believed that the retention of the 2021 peer group was appropriate as no merit adjustments to executive base compensation were made in 2022.
+Therefore, no changes to the peer group, which was established in 2021, were made in 2022.
+In determining an appropriate peer group, our committee worked with Aon to identify potential peers utilizing the following criteria for its review in June 2021: